hiroTochigi/DataUploaderDoc/README.md

 User can specify id on Monday board data and local Excel data, so this app choose new data from Excel file and upload them.

-This app let our colleagues release from their tedious data entry tasks and provides error free data entry services.
+This app releases our colleagues from their tedious data entry tasks and provides error free data entry services.

 ## What it does
 Data Uploader takes local Excel file and update Monday board.